Copywriting basics: How to boost conversions

 Extensive expertise

 As already mentioned, you need to have an overview of all the key areas of the company in order to produce the right advertising copy.
-You need to know the target group, the product concept and the company's long-term brand strategy.
-These data points act as a compass for you when writing the copy and are essential to reach your goal.
-Otherwise, you'll be writing "blind" and the likelihood that your copy won't express the marketing message well enough, won't describe the product correctly or will even reach the wrong target group increases enormously.
+You need to know the target group, the product concept and the company’s long-term brand strategy.
+These data points act as a compass for you when writing the copy and are essential in order to reach your goal.
+Otherwise, you’ll be writing “blind” and the likelihood that your copy won’t express the marketing message well enough, won’t describe the product correctly or will even reach the wrong target group increases enormously.

-Feeling for the written word
+A feel for the written word

 As a copywriter, you deal with texts on a daily basis.
 Your feeling for words must be correspondingly good.
 You need to know exactly which word arouses emotions in which place.
 Precise writing that is concise and gets the job done without a lot of fuss is required here.
 This also requires a high degree of linguistic accuracy.
 Spelling, grammar, commas and punctuation must not be foreign words, but must be second nature to you.

-Creativity: giving old things a new shine
+Creativity: giving old things new lustre

 Logically, every copywriter needs to be creative.
 Very few companies completely reinvent the wheel with their products and concepts these days.
 With the help of copywriting, you need to be able to communicate familiar ideas in a new, modern way while also conveying added value.
 That’s why copywriters usually have a gigantic vocabulary.
 This serves as a source of creativity and makes it possible to always give concepts something new and unique.